2018 ATP Finals: Singles

 At the grass season, he fell in the first round of the Gerry Weber Open to eventual champion Borna Ćorić and the third round of the Wimbledon Championships to Ernests Gulbis in five sets.
 Going into the hard court season, Zverev successfully defended his title in Citi Open.
 He reached the final and defeated 19-year-old Alex de Minaur to claim his second consecutive Washington title.
 He failed to defend his title at the Rogers Cup losing in the quarterfinal to Stefanos Tsitsipas, despite having two match points.
 He then followed it up with an upset loss to Robin Haase in his opening match at the Western & Southern Open.
-At the US Open, Zverev's slam woes continues as he lost in the third round to compatriot Phillip Kohlschreiber in four sets.
+At the US Open, Zverev's slam woes continues as he lost in the third round to compatriot Philipp Kohlschreiber in four sets.
 Zverev then entered the China Open, he was upset by Malek Jaziri in three sets in the second round.
 He then competed at the Shanghai Rolex Masters, where he reached the semifinals, losing to Novak Djokovic.
 He also reached the semifinals of the Swiss Indoors falling to qualifier Marius Copil.
 At the Rolex Paris Masters, he fell in two quick sets to Karen Khachanov in the quarterfinals.

 On October 28, after winning the Erste Bank Open, Kevin Anderson qualified for the first time.

 Kevin Anderson began the year at the Maharashtra Open where he lost to Frenchman Gilles Simon.
 His good start was halted at the Australian Open, when he lost to Kyle Edmund in the first round.
 He then bounced back at the New York Open claiming his fourth career title defeating local favourite Sam Querrey.
 He reached his third final of the year at the Abierto Mexicano Telcel, but lost to Argentinian Juan Martín del Potro.
 He then made it to the quarterfinals of both the Indian Wells Masters and Miami Masters losing Borna Ćorić and Pablo Carreño Busta, respectively.
 He did not start the clay season well, when lost in his first match at the Estoril Open losing to youngster Stefanos Tsitsipas.
 He claimed some form by reaching the semifinals of the Mutua Madrid Open falling to Dominic Thiem.
-At the Italian Open, he retired in the second round to Aljaz Bedene due to a leg injury.
+At the Italian Open, he retired in the second round to Aljaž Bedene due to a leg injury.
 At the French Open, he suffered a disappointing loss to Argentinian Diego Schwartzman in the fourth round, when he failed to serve it out in the third set and eventual lost the match in five sets.